troyfontaine/armhf-alpinelinux/README.md

 [![](https://images.microbadger.com/badges/version/troyfontaine/armhf-alpinelinux.svg)](http://microbadger.com/images/troyfontaine/armhf-alpinelinux "Get your own version badge on microbadger.com")

 A super small Docker image based on [Alpine Linux][alpine].
-The image is only 5 MB and has access to a package repository that is much more complete than other BusyBox based images.
-Included in this version is a qemu binary that allows the container when created on an ARM device to run on an x86/x86_64
+Forked from [Glider Labs Alpine Image][gliderlabs]The image is less than 5 MB and has access to a package repository that is much more complete than other BusyBox based images.
+Included in this version is a qemu binary that allows the container when created on an ARM device to run on an x86/x86_64 system (with the exception of Boot2Docker it seems in testing).

 ## How to build for ARMHF?